blackbaud/powerbi-connector/README.md

 ## Watch a demo

-In this walkthrough demo with Linton Myers, a Strategic Soluitions Developer at Blackbaud, learn how to create your own custom Power BI Connector for Raiser’s Edge NXT using this repo's code.
+In this video walkthrough demo with Linton Myers, a Strategic Solutions Developer at Blackbaud, learn how to create your own custom Power BI Connector for Raiser’s Edge NXT using this repo's code.

 **Demo**: [Create a Power BI Connector for Raiser’s Edge NXT](https://www.youtube.com/watch?v=wIRdN3eexCo&feature=youtu.be)